solita/solita.github.com/_posts/2022-02-16-is-it-better-to-burn-out-than-fade-away.md

 Get a confidante who listens to your venting.
 Speaking out forces you to concretize your thoughts and gives you insight into why you feel this way.

-If you are the one who is listening to a venting.
-Never attempt to solve the venting person's problems unless asked.
+If you are the one who is listening to a venting, never attempt to solve the venting person's problems unless asked.
 Most of the time you should be a rubber duck in these scenarios.
 There is nothing more patronizing than providing simple solutions to complex problems during venting.

 ## Diversify your work

 Never be afraid of broadening your horizons professionally.
 Here I am writing a blog post.
 While in the past I disliked writing, I have to admit being wrong.
 I do enjoy this.
 Without prior experiences with boring out, I would never have written any of this.
 Forever I would have been deprived of this enjoyment.

 I have also dipped into marketing, recruitment, mentoring, and "janitorial" work.
-Create a habit of having professional "Me-time".
+Create a habit of having professional "me-time".
 Take control of your work; be it customer work, self-improvement, or helping others.
 In our line of work, we are the most valuable assets companies have.

 The point is to try new things.
 If the things make you feel warm and fuzzy inside, they're worth continuing.